sea-of-stuff/castore/README.md

 Alternatively you can produce a `.jar` for the project and add it as a dependency for your project.

-## The interface

-File systems all expose very similar, but somewhat different, interfaces to interact with files and directories.
-Here we provide a very simple and basic interface that abstract various storage systems.

-Castore provides a very minimal and simple interface to interact with different storage systems.

 ## Available implementations